 The carved iconostasis of the church, made of walnut tree, crafted in 1838 by the Tryavna masters is unique.
 The most famous miraculous icon of “St. God Mother – the threehanded” is kept in the monastery church.
 Legends say, it was a gift from a monk who spent few days with the hermit on his way from the Athon monastery to northern Balkans.

 Together with its religious role the Monastery created also great Bulgarian writers, teachers and translators.
-The Monastery was closely related to the National independence movement against the Ottoman occupation.

 The secret monastery committee consisted of 80 monks whose leader was Archimandrite Makariy.
 During that time (middle of XIX C.) the bookmaking declined and the monks were busy collecting weapons instead of writing.